quadrant-newmedia/jsform/README.md

 ## Intended Usage

-You _could_ manually add event listeners to each form you create.
-Where jsform really shines, though, is when you add global event listeners that take appropriate action, based on the response details (and possibly form attributes/data).
+You _could_ manually add event listeners to each form you create, writing custom javascript to handle each response.

+Where jsform really shines, though, is when you create a framework with global event listeners.
+Ideally, you won't be required to write any form-specific event listeners. `jsform.js` includes some built-in event listeners, and we also supply some opt-in listeners in separate scripts.

-### `replace-query` and `push-query`
+### `replace-query`

-We supply a built-in event listener which listens to `jsformsubmitted`.
+This built-in listener listens to `jsformsubmitted`.
 If the form has `replace-query` set as an attribute, then we `history.replaceState()` to update the querystring of the current url to match the data of the form.
-Likewise, if the form has `push-query`, then we `history.pushState()`.

-This allows you to build "reloadable" pages.
-The (ajax) form request returns only the information needed to update/mutate the page.
-If the user reloads the page (or returns to it via browser history), your server should know how to generate the entire page.
+This allows you to build "reloadable" pages, which restore the form state on reload or back/forward.

+Note that it's up to you to restore the form when the page is loaded with the query in the url.

 ### `jsform_execresponse.js`